victorqribeiro/fos/README.md

 Let's create fake operating system.

-When should start with a desktop.
+We should start with a desktop.

 ```html
 <fos-desktop>